Lerone Bennett Jr.

-Lerone Bennett Jr. (October 17, 1928 – February 14, 2018) was an African-American scholar, author and social historian who analyzed race relations in the United States.
-His works included Before the Mayflower (1962) and Forced into Glory (2000), a book about U.S. President Abraham Lincoln.
+Lerone Bennett Jr. (October 17, 1928 – February 14, 2018) was an African-American scholar, journalist, and social historian who analyzed race relations in the United States.
+His works include Before the Mayflower: A History of Black America, 1619-1962 (1962) and Forced into Glory: Abraham Lincoln's White Dream (2000), a book about U.S. President Abraham Lincoln.

 Born and raised in Mississippi, Bennett graduated from Morehouse College.
 He served in the Korean War and began a career in journalism at the Atlanta Daily World before being recruited by Johnson Publishing Company to work for JET magazine.
 Later, Bennett was the long-time executive editor of Ebony magazine.
 He was associated with the publication for more than 50 years.
-Bennett also served as a visiting professor of history at Northwestern University.

 Biography

 Early life and education

 Bennett was born in Clarksdale, Mississippi, on October 17, 1928, the son of Lerone Bennett Sr. and Alma Reed.
-When he was young, his family moved to Jackson, Mississippi, the capital.
-His father worked as a chauffeur and his mother was a maid but they divorced when he was a child.
-At twelve he began writing for The Mississippi Enterprise, a Jackson, Mississippi, black owned paper.
+When he was young, his family moved to Jackson, Mississippi.
+His father worked as a chauffeur and his mother was a maid; they divorced when he was a child.
+At twelve, he began writing for The Mississippi Enterprise, a local Black-owned paper, where he was introduced to the power of media in shaping public opinion on racial issues.
+His early work here would later influence his career as a journalist and historian.

 He recalled once getting in trouble for being distracted from an errand when he happened upon a newspaper to read.
 He attended segregated schools as a child under the state system, and graduated from Lanier High School.
-Bennett attended Morehouse College in Atlanta, Georgia, where he was classmates with Martin Luther King Jr. Graduating in 1949, Bennett recalled that this period was integral to his intellectual development.
-He also joined the Kappa Alpha Psi fraternity.
+Bennett attended Morehouse College in Atlanta, Georgia, where he was classmates with Martin Luther King Jr. Bennett later recalled that this period was integral to his intellectual development.